German auxiliary cruiser Thor: Carnarvon Castle

-On 5 December, at 5:30 a.m. south-east of Rio de Janeiro, Thor encountered another armed merchant cruiser, HMS Carnarvon Castle (20,062 GRT) armed with eight 6-inch guns, four on each side, two 3-inch anti-aircraft guns and various light weapons.
+On 5 December, at 5:30 a.m., south-east of Rio de Janeiro, Thor encountered another armed merchant cruiser, HMS Carnarvon Castle (20,062 GRT) armed with eight 6-inch guns, four on each side, two 3-inch anti-aircraft guns and various light weapons.
 Three of the four 15 cm guns on Thor were aft and Kähler decided to force Carnarvon Castle into a stern chase.
 At 7:01 a.m.
-Carnarvon Castle fired a shot that fell 300 yd from Thor that raised the German ensign and began a turning engagement, both ships trying to manoeuvre to get the sun in the opponent's eyes, that lasted for about half an hour at a range of 7000–8000 yd.
+Carnarvon Castle fired a shot that fell 300 yd short, Thor raised the German ensign and began a turning engagement, both ships trying to manoeuvre to get the sun in the opponent's eyes, that lasted for about half an hour at a range of 7000–8000 yd.
 Thor made as much smoke as possible and fired two torpedoes that missed.
-The gunners on Thor obtained five hits, starting three fires and knocked out the fire control system, leaving the gun crews to fire independently.
+The gunners on Thor obtained five hits, started three fires and knocked out the fire control system, leaving the British gun crews to fire independently.